 - Round-ended bristles also help reduce any irritation, keeping things soft and comfy for them

-- A bright design will help make things fun and engaging for your child so that teeth brushing doesn’t seem like a chore or something to dread
+- A bright design or fun characters will help make things fun and engaging for your child so that teeth brushing doesn’t seem like a chore or something to dread

 How to use a kids' toothbrush